CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 ### Description

-CenturyLink Bare Metal servers introduce the ability to provision and manage physical machines from the CenturyLink Cloud platform in a self-service, on-demand, and highly automated fashion.
+Lumen Bare Metal servers introduce the ability to provision and manage physical machines from the Lumen Cloud platform in a self-service, on-demand, and highly automated fashion.

 This FAQ addresses commonly asked questions about the service.
 For further information on this service and how it compares to virtual servers, see [Server Comparison Matrix](../Servers/server-comparison-matrix.md).